-pimd is a lightweight, stand-alone implementation of Protocol Independent Multicast-Sparse Mode.
-It implements the full PIM-SM specification according to RFC 2362 with a few noted exceptions.
+pimd is a lightweight, stand-alone implementation of the Protocol Independent Multicast-Sparse Mode (PIM-SM) specification.

 |Tags||Networking Routing multicast|